 - Strategy 2.1: Each class will receive a bin, along with a gallon sized zip top bag for every student.
-Parent letters will accompany the bags home, asking for snacks to be stored inside the ARCC. - Assessment 2.1: Confirm storage of classroom bings with zip top bags for every student by October. - Strategy 2.2: Updated materials include Rescue Backpacks and First Aid Supplies that are replaced every 5 years including such items as band aids, bandages, etc. - Assessment 2.2: Verify items have been delivered and placed in the ARCC by January. - Baseline Data 2.1 /2.2: ARCC materials are replaced on a rotating basis.
+Parent letters will accompany the bags home, asking for snacks to be stored inside the ARCC. - Assessment 2.1: Confirm storage of classroom bings with zip top bags for every student by October. - Strategy 2.2: Updated materials include facemasks and hand sanitizer

+Assessment 2.2: Verify items have been delivered and placed in the ARCC by January.

+Baseline Data 2.1 /2.2: ARCC materials are replaced on a rotating basis.